-Students with an academic business background may waive up to two core courses, decreasing the program to as few as 30 credit hours using the criteria below:
+Students with an academic business background may waive core courses, decreasing the program to as few as 30 credit hours using the criteria below:

-Course Policy for Waiver ACCT 6301 6 cr hrs of accounting, including financial & managerial with a "B" average FINA 6320 12 cr hrs of upper division finance with a "B" average MNGT 6320 6 cr hrs of upper division production & operations management with a "B" average MNGT 6360 6 cr hrs of upper division management with a "B" average MRKT 6310 12 cr hrs of upper division marketing with a "B" average
+Course Policy for Waiver ACCT 6301 6 sch hrs of accounting, including financial & managerial with a B average FINA 6320 6 sch of upper-division finance with a B or better.
+Must include FINA 3320 or equivalent.
+MNGT 6360 6 sch of upper-division management with a ${\bf B}$ or better.
+Must include MNGT 3310 or equivalent.
+MRKT 6310 6 sch of upper-division marketing with a B or better.
+Must include MRKT 3300 or equivalent.